Dr. Karly Cohen (2024-2025)

 Publications:

-Nicole is interested in large-scale filtration and is investigating the filtration mechanics and performance of whale shark feeding.
-Nicole's research uses a blend of anatomical investigation and 3D modeling to understand filtration performance of the largest fish in the sea.
+Nicole worked on investigating the filtration mechanics and performance of whale shark feeding.
+Nicole completed a project that used scanning electron microscopy to look at the surface of whale shark filters.
 Nicole is interested environmental policy and hopes to use her degree toward a career in conservation.

 2023 Ryan Le Population genetics in sevengill sharks.